bent10/json-loose/readme.md

 # json-loose

-A utility to handle and transform loosely structured data into valid JSON strings.
-It offers an intuitive solution to ensure data consistency and compatibility, providing a safer alternative to using the `Function` constructor to obtain an object from a string.
+A utility that converts loosely structured data into valid JSON strings, ensuring data consistency and compatibility.
+It provides a safer alternative to using the `Function` constructor to create objects from strings.

 ## Install